informatics-lab/molab-3dwx-ds/README.md

 'phenomenon'   : phenomenon that image represents eg. 'cloud_fraction'
 'data'         : image file

+For sample representation see the json file attached.

 #### Videos
 POST videos to {root uri}/videos with the following fields:
 'model_run_dt' : date time of model run eg. '2015-01-01T00:00:00.000Z'
 'phenomenon'   : phenomenon that image represents eg. 'cloud_fraction'
 'data'         : video file

+For sample representation see the json file attached.

 successful POST requests will receive a 201 (created) response with a pointer to the newly stored data's location.